 It’s also important to note that inconsistencies in reference questions asked can lead to inconsistent feedback.
-Checkster can be used to customize and then standardize questions across all reference checks, even across the company.
+Checkster's reference checking service can be used to customize and then standardize questions across all reference checks, even across the company.
 It’s an easy way to ensure recruiters are remaining compliant and legal with all questions asked by administering our set digital questionnaires.

 Finally, do you get answers to all your questions when you ask them via phone?
 How candid is the feedback?
 Too often, references are reticent to open up and supply short, trivial answers.
 Consider using an automated reference checking tool like Checkster to gather much more detailed, honest feedback about candidates.
 Compared to the 2 responses on average you’ll get from the phone (after over an hour of chasing them down), Checkster sees an average of 6 responses (with only 2 minutes of time from the recruiter), and compiles that feedback into actionable, easy-to-read reports.